winterdharma/DharmaPearls/01_agama/dirgha/DA_9.md

 141\.
 “Monks, the Tathāgata has taught eight correct things, which are eight rules of the world: Profit, decline, censure, praise, admiration, blame, pain, and pleasure.
 {:#p141}

 142\.
 “There are another eight things, which are eight liberations: Form observed as form is the first liberation.
-Observing form externally without an internal perception of form is the second liberation.
+Observing form externally without inner perceptions of form is the second liberation.
 The liberation of purity is the third liberation.
-Going beyond perception of forms, ceasing perceptions of anger, and abiding in the abode of space is the fourth liberation.
+Going beyond notions of form, ceasing notions of anger, and abiding in the abode of space is the fourth liberation.
 Going beyond the abode of space and abiding in the abode of consciousness is the fifth liberation.
 Going beyond the abode of consciousness and abiding in the abode of nothingness is the sixth liberation.
-Going beyond the abode of nothingness and abiding the abode with and without perception is the seventh liberation.
-Going beyond the abode with and without perception and abiding in the cessation of perception and recognition is the eighth liberation.
+Going beyond the abode of nothingness and abiding the abode with and without conception is the seventh liberation.
+Going beyond the abode with and without conception and abiding in the cessation of concepts and perceptions is the eighth liberation.
 {:#p142}

 143\.
 “There are another eight things which are the eightfold noble path: Right view, right intention, right speech, right action, right livelihood, right method, right mindfulness, and right samādhi.